With his hand pushed against his aching jaw, Elijah marched through the market-day crowd and up to the fifty royal bodyguards.

 Before she could describe his clumsiness or the morality of his ancestors, Elijah grabbed the heavy onion sacks and pulled them back to the center of the packsaddle.
 He patted the donkey’s rump and spoke in the same tone he used while adjusting loads on Balak or Bilaam.
 “Sorry, fella.
 Better now?”

-A cart of prickly pears blocked his next dash for the gate.
+His next dash for the gate brought him to a cart of prickly pears.
 Elijah pulled up with his knees pushed against the side board and his arms arching over the load of pears.
 “Ah!”
 He would never make it through that forest of tiny spines.

 Elijah took a step back.
 Where to go?
-On the right, two solid-looking men held an intense conversation about the price or apples.
-On the left, huge sacks of pomegranates bulged out from either side of a donkey.
-Ahead, the shafts of the prickly-pear cart reached to the harness of a donkey.
-Elijah dove under the donkey and poked his head out the other side.
-His left knee slid through a pile of fresh droppings.
+On the right, two solid-looking men held an intense conversation about the price of apples.
+On the left, huge sacks of pomegranates blocked his path.
+Elijah dove under the donkey which pulled the prickly-pear cart.
+His knee slid through a pile of fresh droppings, and he poked his head out the other side.

 A mother with a baby on her back gawked down at him.
 She tugged two dirty-faced children by the hand.
-Elijah rose to his hands and knees, and looked them in the eye.
+He rose to his hands and knees.
+He looked the children in the eye.
 The taller child reached for Elijah’s nose.
 “Gah-gah!”
-As Elijah patted the grubby cheek, he shook donkey dung from his knee.
+Elijah shook donkey dung from his knee and patted the child’s grubby cheek.

 Shouts came from behind.
 “Grab that goatskin!”